SelfHacked/django-outer-join/README.md

 extra steps must be taken for the outer-join model itself.

-1. The outer-join model must have a manual primary key, with the exception of M2M through models.
+1. The outer-join model must have a manual primary key, with the exception of M2M through models (see below).
 It could simply be the `on` field.
 The base models don't have this requirement.
 2. `base_manager_name` in the meta options must be specified, and it should be generated manager without an initial queryset filter.

 It is thus recommended to always have these set up for all outer-join models,